apache/ambari/ambari-server/docs/api/v1/update-service.md

 [Back to Resources](index.md#resources)

-###Start the HDFS Service
-Start the HDFS service (update the state of the HDFS service to be ‘STARTED’).
+**Summary**

     PUT /clusters/c1/services/HDFS/

 **Body**

+Start the HDFS service (update the state of the HDFS service to be ‘STARTED’).

+    PUT /clusters/c1/services/HDFS
     {
       "ServiceInfo": {
         "state" : "STARTED”
       }
     }

+Update the service identified by ":serviceName" of the cluster identified by ":clusterName".

 **Response**